-The Master of Arts in Humanities is based on the great ideas, works, and thinkers that have defined civilization as embodied in the "great books" tradition established at the University of Chicago and now in use at other leading institutions such as the University of Notre Dame, Boston University, and Columbia University.
-The curriculum addresses humankind's fundamental topics through study of courses in humanities, social sciences, and natural sciences.
-Students who pursue this degree will find it excellent preparation for careers in writing, presenting ideas, and creative problem solving, or they may use it as a classical foundation for the doctoral degree.
-ALL students in this degree program MUST take HUMN699 as their final course, after all other coursework has been completed.
+The Master of Arts in Humanities is based on the great ideas, works, and thinkers who defined civilization as embodied in the "great books" tradition established at the University of Chicago and now in use at other leading institutions such as the University of Notre Dame, Boston University, and Columbia University.
+You will evaluate humankind's fundamental topics through courses in humanities, social sciences, and natural sciences.
+You may find this online master's degree to be excellent preparation for careers in writing, presenting ideas, and creative problem solving.